Start of Main Content

 Volume VI: Extermination, Labor, and Transit Camps for Jews.

-This volume documents a range of camps that operated outside the concentration camp system and that served the detention, exploitation, and murder of Jews.
+This volume documents a range of camps that operated largely outside the concentration camp and ghetto systems and that served the detention, exploitation, and murder of Jews during the Holocaust.

 General editor: Alexandra Lohse